-Hockey Canada will supply the liability insurance certificate prior to the start of the event upon request of the Host Organizing Committee.
+Hockey Canada will supply a liability insurance certificate prior to the start of the event upon request of the Host Organizing Committee.

-The Host Organizing Committee is responsible to secure and purchase event cancellation insurance to protect against the Esso Cup or any other ancillary events being cancelled for seen or unforeseen reasons.

-The Host Organizing Committee is also responsible for obtaining content insurance for all Esso Cup related supplies, awards, materials, and equipment shipped in advance and stored on site.
+The Host Organizing Committee must secure event cancellation insurance in the event that the Centennial Cup or any other ancillary events must be cancelled for seen or unforeseen reasons.
+The Host Organizing Committee is also responsible for obtaining content insurance for all Centennial Cup related supplies, awards, materials, and equipment shipped in advance and stored on site.